agourlay/post-on-my-fridge/Readme.md

 * fill out the form on the right side.

-* you can change the color of the post as well.
+* change the color of the post as well. (optionnal)

+* choose a due date using the calendar. (optionnal)

 * solve the captcha.